Russia Double Taxation Avoidance Treaties

 The role of the double tax treaties is to control the way the profits are taxed in different countries.

 A foreign company may beneficiate from the tax exemptions in Russia if it’s bringing relevant proves that it’s already paying taxes in the country part of the treaties.
 Treaties of exchange of information are signed between the countries.
-Every year, the signatory states make exchange of lists of investors who claim to be exempt from different taxes, on the ground of double taxation treaties.
-This list must be checked very carefully and additional documents may be claimed from the investors.
+Every year, the signatory states make the exchange of lists of investors who claim to be exempt from different taxes, on the ground of double taxation treaties.
+This list must be checked very carefully, and additional documents may be claimed from the investors.

 There are two ways to profit from the double tax treaties exemptions: without tax deducted or with tax deducted at a reduced rate of tax as agreed in the double tax treaty.

 One of the most important provisions of Russia’s double tax treaties is related to permanent establishments which can take the form of: